cowlibob/armadillo/README.md

 The gem relies on the CodeGen.dll.
 If you have Software Passport installed, you will find the DLL in %ProgramFiles(x86)%\SoftwarePassport\CodeGen\CodeGen.dll

+The armadilo gem will attempt to find the CodeGen.dll by finding the install path of SoftwarePassport (specified by 'Directory' in registry key 'HKLM\Software\SoftwarePassport')

+The path to CodeGen.dll can be overridden:

 The rake task `rake armadillo:init` will locate and make a copy of the DLL to the local folder.